 What Does It Mean to Have a Loan Sent to Collection?

 Once your debt is in collections, the collections agency might try to work out a repayment plan with you as a first step.
 If you continue to not pay, the agency can then take actions to recoup the money, such as trying to garnish your wages.

 What Happens When Your Loans Go into Default and Collections?

-Some other not-so-great things can happen when your loans go into default and collections.
-First, you may lose access to various federal loan repayment plans and forbearance or deferment on federal loans.
+First, if you have defaulted on federal student loans, you may lose access to various federal loan repayment plans and forbearance or deferment on federal loans.
 These programs are important tools designed to make it easier for you to pay off your loans.
-Loan forgiveness is offered to those who follow career paths in certain government, healthcare, and nonprofit sectors.
+Loan forgiveness is offered to those who have jobs in certain government, healthcare, and nonprofit sectors.
 Forbearance allows you to temporarily stop making student loan payments or reduce the amount you pay each month.

 A low credit score might cost you down the line, making it difficult to secure future loans at reasonable interest rates, should you want to buy a house or a car, for example.
 It may even mean you won’t qualify for a loan at all.
 Avoiding default might help you maintain these important financial tools.